-We offer a vast variety of Snowdonia holiday accommodations for holidays in seafront and countryside locations for relaxing and rejuvenating in the Snowdonia National Park and by the beach.
-Whether you're looking for short breaks or holidays with adventure in mind, you cannot be disappointed with this Welsh region, its luxury hotels and country house hotels are both superb and affordable, bed and breakfasts and guesthouses offer exceptional value for money, holiday cottages and self-catering accommodation come in many varieties from farmhouse cottages, seafront apartments, mountain cottages to holiday houses with swimming pools and hot tubs.
-Caravan parks with holiday lodges, glamping tents, pods and Yurts, cliff top campsites with touring pitches and coastal camping sites with sea views, all the accommodation is first class.
+We offer a vast variety of Snowdonia accommodation for holidays in seafront and countryside locations for relaxing and rejuvenating in the Snowdonia National Park and by the beach.
+Whether you're looking for short breaks or holidays with adventure in mind, you cannot be disappointed with Snowdonia, we offer luxury places to stay with swimming pools and hot tubs with sea views, all the accommodation is first class.
 Snowdonia is not just mountains; the coastal areas are popular too, so if you prefer waves and seawater instead of tumbling rivers, where Snowdonia touches the coast you will find enchanting fishing villages like Aberdovey, holiday resorts like Harlech, Porthmadog, Pwllheli, Aberdaron and Abersoch, ports, and harbours like Barmouth and Caernarfon from where you can go sailing or book fishing trips, the coastal areas also boast many superb sandy beaches and coves to explore and relax on.
 Search our superb choice of Snowdonia places to stay and book with confidence.

 Dividing Snowdonia from the Isle of Anglesey is The Menai Strait; this stretch of tidal water also offers excellent facilities for many water sports.
-With the abundance of rivers, the area allows great fishing, with the chance to catch wild salmon, brown trout, graylings etc. There are many fishing trips available along the coast with the opportunity for some excellent wreck fishing.
-North Wales has many opportunities for adventure and exploration.
+With the abundance of rivers, the area allows great fishing, with the chance to catch wild salmon, brown trout, graylings, etc. There are many fishing trips available along the coast with the opportunity for some excellent wreck fishing.

 When most people think of holidaying in Wales, Snowdonia is perhaps one of the first places that come to mind.
 The epic Snowdonia National Park, the first to be designated in Wales back in 1951, covers an awesome area of 823 square miles, encompassing everything from majestic mountains, rugged cliffs, exciting days at Surf Snowdonia and stunning beaches to rolling hills and gentle valleys.
 With so much to see and do in Snowdonia, every holiday here is guaranteed to be packed full of fabulous experiences and incredible memories.